Ira Gitlin

 Payment and scheduling

-I charge $65 for a one-hour private lesson, and $35 for a half-hour.
+Starting on January 1, 2025, I will be charging $70 for a one-hour private lesson, and $35 for a half-hour.
 I usually recommend hour-long lessons for adults.
 I ask my students to commit to, and pay for, a calendar month’s worth of lessons at a time.
 Here’s how that works: On the last lesson of the month, we’ll schedule lessons for the following month, and you’ll pay for those lessons at that time.
 As a general policy, I don’t give refunds or make-ups for lessons you cancel.
 If, however, there’s another available time slot during that same week, I may offer it to you as a substitute—at my convenience.

 Additional information